Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Continue to walk onward on the waterfront AC-440, by the harbor, shown below.

 It is important to locate the Monbus and Arriva Bus Stops on the other side of the street, close to the end of the harbor.
 It is where the bus stop is located, if you plan to bus back to Santiago.
-You can’t miss the giant blue sign along the street with the bus schedule on it!
+You can’t miss the giant blue sign to the left, along the street with bus information on it!
 I have also located it on the map above to guide you.

 Muxía HarborMuxía Harbor